 3. When you get an unfair negative feedback (and you will), act quickly.

 When communicating with Amazon, it’s always best to be concise and to the point.
 Most of the time, the Seller Support staff member will see your point of view and remove the unfair negative feedback.
 If they deny your request, your goal of feedback removal is not over.
-Simply open up a new ticket with Seller Support and hopefully the next Amazon staff member will understand your reasoning and remove the feedback.
+Keep reading for the next step.

 4. When you get a legitimate negative feedback (and you will), act quickly, apologetically, and generously.